Patagonia, Argentina – Chile

-Patagonia’s vast region about 1,043,000 square kilometers big, stretches from the mountainous Andes in the west all the way to the eastern shoreline of the Atlantic Ocean.
-It’s split by the Andes into two large areas:
+Patagonia’s vast region, about 1,043,000 square kilometers, stretches from the mountainous Andes in the west all the way to the eastern shoreline of the Atlantic Ocean.
+The Andes splits it into two large areas:

-• Argentine Patagonia: This place is super well-known for its huge flatlands tough coasts, and ice-covered waters.
+• Argentine Patagonia is well-known for its huge flatlands, rugged coasts, and ice-covered waters.

-• Chilean Patagonia: This one’s famous for cool fjords rainy green forests, and amazing spots like Torres del Paine.
+• Chilean Patagonia is famous for calm fjords, rainy green forests, and amazing spots like Torres del Paine.

 Key Attractions in Patagonia